Melissa Scott Kozak

 |B.S.||Human Development and Family Studies||The University of Texas at Austin||2006|

-As a Senior Lecturer, I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
+As a Principal Lecturer, I research pedagogy through a Scholarship of Teaching and Learning (SoTL) lens.
 This allows me to implement pedagogical strategies and systematically explore their effectiveness.
 Past research in this area includes peer review on research papers.
 I am actively researching the use of alternative texts in Human Sexuality across the Lifespan (novels) as well and in Family Policy (non-fiction).
 I am interested in also exploring the impact of internships on students' personal, professional, and civic identities.
 In the past, I explored family and community involvement through school gardens, looking at funds of knowledge and environmental literacy.

 Courses taught include Human Sexuality across the Lifespan, Family Policy, and Family Life Education Methodology.

-As Internship Coordinator, Professional Development and Internship.
+As Co-Internship Coordinator, Professional Development and Internship.